2kwattz/Dark-Jokes-Django-Web-Application/README.md

 # Dark-Jokes-Django
-Simple script to show dark jokes per use through an API
+Django Web Application to show dark jokes based on API with limit parameter from user.